Jere-t/face-detector-app/logbook.md

 ---
 ## Steps
 1.  `pip install python-opencv`  or `pip install python-opencv-headless`
-2. Create first python file
+2. Create first python file.
+3. We will use the a haarcascade model from this [link](https://github.com/opencv/opencv/blob/4.x/data/haarcascades/haarcascade_frontalface_default.xml).
+Downloaded and put in the data/model folder.
+4.
 ---

 ## GIT Commit